xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-deploying-mern-to-aws.md

 - NS (Name server)
 - SOA (Start of authority)

 After you've done all that, Create Record, select "Type A-IPv4 address", select Yes for Alias, and select the load balancer from Alias Target.
-This gives you https://yourdomain.com and forwards http://yourdomain.com to https://yourdomain.com.
+This gives you `https://yourdomain.com` and forwards `http://yourdomain.com` to `https://yourdomain.com`.

-**Optional:** You may be able to create another Alias for www.yourdomain.com to forward to https://yourdomain.com.
-I don't know how to do that yet.
+**Optional:** You may be able to create another Alias for `www.yourdomain.com` to forward to `https://yourdomain.com` (I don't know how to do that yet).

 # Persisting Data